Asakippam-Simon/alx-pre_course/0x01-git/README.md

-This is my second README
+updated README This is my second README